zenstackhq/zenstack-docs/docs/the-complete-guide/part4/3-auth-ui.md

 }
 ```

 By now, we've got a fully running signup and sign-in flow.
+You can try signin in with the account you just created at [http://localhost:3000/signin](http://localhost:3000/signin).